Ante Erceg

-Ante Erceg (born 12 December 1989) is a Croatian professional footballer who plays as a forward for Croatian Football League club Istra 1961.
+Ante Erceg (born 12 December 1989) is a Croatian professional footballer who plays as a forward for Croatian club Gorica.

 Career

 RNK Split

 Erceg went through the youth system at RNK Split, graduating to the senior squad in 2008.
 In his first senior season, he immediately played a notable role.
 Erceg quickly became a fan favourite, to such a degree that the fan group, the Crveni đavoli (Red Devils) awarded him the then newly established award for the most combative player, the Splitski dišpet.
 Also, as a kind of fan recognition to Erceg for his commitment and fighting spirit, an interview with him was featured in the second issue of the Red Devils fan newspaper.
 He mainly played as a midfielder while at RNK Split.
 In the second half of the 2009–10 season, Erceg was briefly sent on loan to Junak Sinj, where he made seven appearances.
-At the beginning of the 2010–11 season, he returned to Stadion Park Mladeži to continue playing for HNK Split.
+At the beginning of the 2010–11 season, he returned to Stadion Park Mladeži to continue playing for RNK Split.